 1. Can I Use EIDL Funds to Pay Myself?

 Paying yourself from EIDL funds is a source of confusion for some.
-This business owner says she hasn’t paid herself a set salary in the past and is unsure how to compensate herself using EIDL funds:
+The business owner who posed the following question says she hadn’t paid herself a set salary in the past and is unsure how to compensate herself using EIDL funds:

 “Can it be used to pay myself weekly if we never paid ourselves, but transferred funds from the business account to pay personal stuff if needed.
 How would I calculate?”